2010 West Coast Conference men's basketball tournament

 The 2010 West Coast Conference men's basketball tournament took place March 5–8, 2010, at Orleans Arena in Paradise, Nevada.
+The tournament was won by Saint Mary's, who defeated Gonzaga in the championship game.

 Format

 The teams were seeded based on their record following a 14-game conference season.
 The winner of the tournament received an automatic bid to the NCAA tournament.

 Bracket

 Asterisk denotes game ended in overtime.